stjude/seaseq/README.md

 ## INSTRUCTIONS

-To run SEASEQ pipeline, you will need Linux, docker, Cromwell(WDL) manager and about 30GB of supplemental data.
+To run SEASEQ pipeline, you will need Linux, Cromwell(WDL) runner and about 30GB of supplemental data.

 ## PROGRAMS & VERSIONS